microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/agreementFileVersion.md

 ---
 title: "agreementFileVersion resource type"
-description: "Represents a version of the localized policy files of terms of use agreement in Azure Active Directory (Azure AD).
+description: "Represents a version of the localized policy file of terms of use agreement in Azure Active Directory (Azure AD).
 It contains metadata about the agreement file (for example, the name, the language, and whether it is the default file)."
 localization_priority: Normal
 doc_type: resourcePageType
 ms.prod: "microsoft-identity-platform"